0x26res/olympus/README.md

 Updates are processed in micro-batches instead of one by one.
 Updates are propagated through the engine based on the topological order of elements.
-Only the elements that need to be updated are notified, and they are notified once and once only.
+Only the elements that need to be updated are notified, and they are notified only once.

 It works well for systems that don't have a lot of elements but receive a lot of updates on each individual elements.
 It's also recommended when you have complicated dependencies between your different elements.